npmitchell/tubular/docs/_sources/index.rst.txt

   example_usage_tubular

-Note that even a synthetic dataset with a topological change in winding number can be successfully handled, with a bit of finessing in the parameters, as shown in this image:
+Note that even a synthetic dataset with a topological change in winding number can be successfully handled, as shown in this image:

 .. image:: images/fig_tubular_overview_v10_panelG.jpg
   :width: 891